 Everyone’s a theologian; everything is theological; all theology is practical.

-- Master of Divinity (MDiv) from Trinity Evangelical Divinity School (FA ’15).
+- Master of Divinity (M.Div.) from Trinity Evangelical Divinity School, Deerfield, IL (Winter 2015).

 Select ministry experience

-- Author, speaker, and contributor at various Christian organizations and websites.
+- Author, speaker, and contributor for various Christian organizations, magazines, and websites.

-- Theological assistant reference librarian at Rolfing Memorial Library at Trinity Evangelical Divinity School (2012-2015).
+- Theological Assistant Reference Librarian at Rolfing Memorial Library at Trinity Evangelical Divinity School, Deerfield, IL (August 2012 – December 2015).

-- Ministry director of college society.
-Involved leading a nursing home ministry and a tutoring ministry at the Milwaukee Rescue Mission.
+- Ministry Director of college ministry.
+Involved in leading a nursing home ministry and a tutoring ministry at the Milwaukee Rescue Mission.
+Watertown, WI (2010-2011)

-Some of my other interests include soteriology (the doctrine of salvation), the relationship between God’s sovereignty and the human will, Pauline studies and theology, the relationship between theology and practice or application, methodology of the application of scripture and theology, corporate worship, polity, denominational differences, the relationship between socio-political-economic ideologies and the Christian worldview, social justice, the relationship between psychology and the Christian worldview, and issues regarding gender roles and sexual orientation.
+Some of my other interests include: soteriology (the doctrine of salvation); the doctrines of grace (Calvinism), and the relationship between God’s sovereignty and the human will; Pauline studies and theology; expository methodology and preaching Christ from all of scripture; the relationship between theology and practice, and the methodology of the application; liturgical theology and corporate worship practice; polity and ecclesiology; pastoral theology; denominational differences; historical theology—especially the Reformed tradition; political theology, the relationship of the Christian to the state, and relationship between socio-political ideologies and the Christian worldview; ethnicity and racial justice; the theology and the ethics of non-violence; epistemology and Christian apologetics; the relationship between psychology and the Christian worldview; and issues regarding gender and sexuality.

 Basic theological identity